 More than 80% of men experience some degree of male pattern baldness or alopecia.
-A system has been developed for classifying the pattern.
-Based upon your age and pattern of hair loss, a treatment plan can be established.
-During your hair restoration consultation we review your family history and classification to determine if you are an appropriate candidate for follicular unit grafting (micro hair restoration).
-Many patients with advanced alopecia interested hair transplant surgery, who come to our Rochester clinic from cities like Buffalo and Syracuse, NY, are surprised to learn they may benefit from follicular unit grafting in combination with other treatments.
+A system has been developed for classifying the pattern of hair loss called the Norwood Scale.
+The hair restoration specialists in Rochester at the Quatela Center can establish a treatment plan based on your age and pattern of hair loss.
+During your consultation, we review your family history and classification to determine if you are an appropriate candidate for follicular unit grafting (micro hair restoration).
+We see many patients with advanced alopecia hair loss from cities like Buffalo and Syracuse, NY, who are surprised to learn they may benefit from follicular unit grafting hair transplant surgery in combination with other treatments.

 Most patients have a pattern of hair loss resembling one of the seven groups described by the Norwood Scale.
 Although helpful, it is by no means comprehensive.
 An examination of the scalp is a necessary part of the hair restoration process.
 During this consultation, we determine classification, density and possible number of follicular units available for your hair restoration session.

 Early recession in both temporal regions may be seen.
 Hair loss remains minimal along the central anterior hairline.
 This type may look “normal” on a 42-year-old, but greatly distresses a 22-year-old.

 The temporal recessions extend more deeply.
 Some recession is also seen in the front hairline.
 Patients in Class 3 are typically in their 20s, 30s, or 40s and find dramatic improvement with as few as 1000 grafts.

 The temporal recession extends very deeply and the frontal hairline is thinning and not nearly as wide.
 The frontal hairline begins to recede also from the crown of the head moving forward.
 This shows three zones of alopecia moving towards each other.